This article was originally published in November, 2018. We're republishing it today because Max Payne 2's goofy physics

 It took me a solid hour to remember why I loved Max Payne 2 when I booted it up the other week.
 I didn’t recall it looking this bland, with grey box room after grey box room filled with silver filing cabinets and empty desks.
 My 9 mm barely scratched enemies, while Max's trademark slow motion dives felt heavy and awkward.
 And then I turned a corner and headshot a man so hard he backflipped—and it all came flooding back.

 The series is best known for its liberal use of bullet time (a mechanic Samuel R lamented the loss of when he replayed it) but for me, its physics were always the main draw.
-The Havok physics engine that powers it creates wild, over-the-top fights in which every enemy ragdolls comically when they die, and bullets have enough force to lift them eight feet into the air and throw them off the side of buildings.
+The Havok engine that powers it creates wild, over-the-top fights in which every enemy ragdolls comically when they die, and bullets have enough force to lift them eight feet into the air and throw them off the side of buildings.

-It really is a technical marvel for the time, not because it’s realistic in any way, but because of how responsive it feels.
+It really was a technical marvel for its time, not because it's realistic in any way, but because of how responsive it feels.
 Enemies won't just randomly flop—they'll react to individual bullets.
 If you shoot them in the left shoulder, they'll corkscrew to one side.
-Blast them in the chest with a shotgun and they’ll fly backwards, and if you take out their legs they’ll tumble head over heels.
+Blast them in the chest with a shotgun and they'll fly backwards, and if you take out their legs they'll tumble head over heels.
 They'll change direction mid-air when you shoot them too, so you can launch them skywards, switch weapons, and then aim at their legs to send them spinning.

 It's that responsiveness that makes firefights a joy.
-The level design is showing its age—environments feel repetitive and often place enemies in ridiculous positions, like directly over your head looking down on you through a metal grate—but I can forgive all that when I spray a thug with my Kalashnikov at point blank range and they soar a full ten metres back down a corridor before crunching into a stone pillar and falling at its base.
+The level design is showing its age—environments feel repetitive and often place enemies in ridiculous positions, like directly over your head looking down on you through a metal grate—but I can forgive all that when I spray a thug with my Kalashnikov at point blank range and they soar a full 10 metres back down a corridor before crunching into a stone pillar and falling at its base.